Featured environmental and conservation sciences courses

 Why study environmental and conservation sciences at Murdoch University?

-You’ll learn from environmental practitioners and internationally respected academics, whose specialised fields are woven throughout our research and teaching, creating a rich and dynamic learning environment.
+You'll learn from a vibrant mix of scholars, researchers, and environmental practitioners, including internationally respected academics whose expertise is integrated into our research and teaching, creating a dynamic learning environment.

 Find out more about the School of Environmental and Conservation Sciences.